-Some time ago I published two articles about eggs here, the first entitled A Word About Eggs & Inflammation, the follow-up entitled I’ve Finally Found Healthy Eggs!
-I’ve since decided to combine them into one comprehensive article, as well as updating it with new information:
+Some time ago I published two articles about eggs here, the first entitled A Word About Eggs & Inflammation, the follow-up entitled I’ve Finally Found Healthy Eggs!, and turns out they’ve become two of my most popular articles, so I decided to combine them into one comprehensive article, as well as updating it with new information, and republish it:

 A Natural Superfood